hub714/multi-region-workshop/lab-3-mr-prep/README.md

 ![Configure DynamoDB with Global Tables](../images/03-ddb-global-tables-screen.png_DELIBERATEBREAK)

 Next, choose the Global Tables tab from the top, click **Enable Streams**.
 Once Streams have been enabled, under **Global Table Regions**, click Add region and add the US-East region and click Create replica.
-Wait 5 minutes.
+(This will take about 5 minutes so proceed with the rest of this lab and it'll work away in the background).

 ![Configure DynamoDB with Global Tables](images/03-ddb-create-gt.png_DELIBERATEBREAK)